 - Psychological Screening, Physical Exam and Physical Fitness Testing – After a conditional offer of employment, selected applicants must pass a psychological evaluation and an in-depth physical and eye examination.
 Applicants must meet the physical fitness requirements for acceptance into the Law Enforcement Officer Basic Course 90 days prior to the commencement of the course.

 The curriculum set forth in the following courses is specifically designed to prepare individuals for careers with the Montana Highway Patrol.
 Selected applicants are required to attend:

 - Law Enforcement Officer Basic Course – 12 weeks of academic and physical training.
 Successful entry-level candidates attend this course.
 To graduate from the Law Enforcement Officer Basic Course, recruits must meet all academic and physical fitness requirements.

 - Montana Highway Patrol Advanced Traffic Enforcement Course – an 11 week program that provides continued training in topics and laws specifically related to traffic enforcement.
 Successful entry-level and lateral candidates attend this course.
 Highly qualified instructors provide over 400 hours of education and training in the fundamentals of traffic enforcement, including auto theft, crash investigation and criminal interdiction.
 To successfully graduate from the Advanced Traffic Enforcement Course, recruits must pass all academic requirements and maintain the level of physical fitness required to graduate from the Basic Course.

 Field Training and Initial Assignment

-Upon appointment, new troopers are placed in a nine-week field-training program with experienced field training officers (FTOs).
+Upon appointment, new troopers are placed in a 10 week field-training program with experienced field training officers (FTOs).
 After successfully completing this training, troopers receive their initial station assignments.
 Troopers must successfully complete a one-year probationary period to continue employment.